Pyrotherium: Paleobiology

-Due to the robust structure of the animal, it was most likely a graviportal quadruped, that is, an animal weighing more than a ton whose physical structure is prepared to support that great mass, but not for speed.
-With a weight of 900 kg in P. macfaddeni to 3.5 t in P. romeroi based on estimates of its molars, and 600–700 kg in P. macfadeni at 1.8 to 2.7 t for P. romeroi with base in equations derived from the head-body ratios, Pyrotherium was among the largest native mammals in South America.
+Due to the robust structure of the animal, it was most likely a graviportal quadruped; an animal weighing more than a ton whose physical structure is designed to support that great mass, but not for speed.
+With a weight of 900 kg in P. macfaddeni to 3.5 t in P. romeroi based on estimates of its molars, and 600–700 kg in P. macfadeni at 1.8 to 2.7 t for P. romeroi based on equations derived from head-to-body ratios, Pyrotherium was among the largest native mammals in South America.
 Its bones are extremely dense, even more than in other large meridiungulates such as the notoungulate toxodonts and astrapotheres, which implies an extreme specialization towards graviportality; X-ray microtomography analysis of the bone density of its humerus and femur indicate that its medullary area was particularly compact, almost comparable to the pachyostosis of aquatic or semiaquatic mammals, with thick trabeculae and very small intratrabecular cavities, although they resemble externally the bones of proboscideans or rhinos, which would help it better absorb the impact energy on the bones.
-It is also inferred that its posture would have been semi-plantigrade, since the fingers of the hands would support its weight, but instead the feet they would have been plantigrade, as inferred from the ankle bones.
+It is also inferred that its posture would have been semi-plantigrade, since the fingers of the hands would support its weight, but the feet would have been plantigrade, as inferred from the ankle bones.

 Paleoecology

-The Pyrotherium fossils recovered from both Salla, Deseado and Quebrada Fiera correspond to relatively dry environments, with xerophytic vegetation and periods of drought; this would contradict the hypothesis that they were semiaquatic animals, similar to hippopotamuses, while the remains of astrapotheres (another group of large, tusked native ungulates) are in fact found in areas associated with bodies of water, which would imply that they would live in humid environments and were able to spend some time in the water.
+Pyrotherium fossils recovered from Salla, Deseado and Quebrada Fiera correspond to relatively dry environments, with xerophytic vegetation and periods of drought; this would contradict the hypothesis that they were semiaquatic animals, similar to hippopotamuses, while the remains of astrapotheres (another group of large, tusked native ungulates) are in fact found in areas associated with bodies of water, implying that they lived in humid environments and were able to spend some time in the water.
 Pyrotherium would have used its incisors and trunk in order to collect food such as leaves and branches of the trees, in a similar way to black rhinos and African forest elephants.

 Pyrotherium cohabited with several other mammals, several of them large that are typical of the Deseadan fauna of places like La Flecha in Argentina.
-The presence of predatory sparassodonts such as Pharsophorus, Notogale and the enormous Proborhyaena is noteworthy, and other ungulates which were mainly notoungulates, such as Trachytherus, Leontinia, Rhynchippus, Propachyrucos, Argyrohyrax, Archaeohyrax, and Prohegetotherium.
+This includes predatory sparassodonts such as Pharsophorus, Notogale and the enormous Proborhyaena, and other ungulates (primarily notoungulates) such as Trachytherus, Leontinia, Rhynchippus, Propachyrucos, Argyrohyrax, Archaeohyrax, and Prohegetotherium.